-JUSTIN M. JACOBSON is an entertainment, sports, Esports and media attorney in New York City.
-An Associate with The Jacobson Firm, P.C., Justin is an Associate Member of National Academy of Recording Arts and Sciences (NARAS).
-He serves as litigation counsel for major entertainment companies; NFL and MLB athletes; esports professional gamers, content creators and streamers, owners, teams, and organizations; musicians, including producers, vocalists and songwriters; fashion and jewelry designers; various fine artists; and, more.
+JUSTIN M. JACOBSON is an entertainment, sports, esports and media attorney in New York City.
+Vice-President at The Jacobson Firm, P.C., Justin is an Associate Member of National Academy of Recording Arts and Sciences (NARAS).
+He serves as litigation counsel for major entertainment companies; NFL and MLB athletes; esports professional gamers, content creators and streamers, owners, teams, and organizations; musicians, including producers, vocalists and songwriters; fashion and jewelry designers; various fine and creative artists; and, more.

 Admitted to the New York State Bar in 2012, a member of the American Bar Association, Justin is also a member of the Bar of the United States District Court for the Southern and Eastern Districts of New York.
-Named a “Rising Star” by Super Lawyers in 2017 and 2016, Justin is a legal contributor to TuneCore, HypeBot, The Journal of the Copyright Society of the U.S.A. and the Touro Law Review.
+Named a “Rising Star” by Super Lawyers for the last five years (2016-2020), Justin is a legal contributor to TuneCore, HypeBot, The Journal of the Copyright Society of the U.S.A. and the Touro Law Review.
 Justin has served as an Instructor of Music Business at the Institute of Audio Research in New York City, guest speaker at Cardozo Law School, Bergen County Community College and ICON Collective in Los Angeles, California.
-He has also been featured by a range of industry publications including: YourEDM, Mental Floss, Esports Insider, The Esports Narrative, Break The Game, and ThisIs50.
+He has also been featured by a range of industry publications including: YourEDM, Mental Floss, Esports Insider, SportTechie, The Esports Narrative, Break The Game, The Ballgamer, and Operation Sports.